JJ/hoborg/text/text.md

 Attack on the high seas
 ------------------------------

-When I arrived at the main deck, everyhing seemed to be quiet for a few seconds.
+When I arrived at the main deck, everything seemed to be quiet for a few seconds.
 The sea was calm and deep blue, the sky only sported a few wispy clouds, and the ship was rocked just a bit back and forth.
 I took a breath and thought about going back to my cabin to properly